 What Is a Prenup (Prenuptial Agreement)?

 Simply put, a prenup is a contract between two people who plan to get married.
 This contract covers the rights of each respective party in the event of a divorce somewhere down the line.
-The most frequent reason for a prenup is to prevent property and assets acquired before marriage from being divided between spouses upon divorce.
+The most frequent reason for a prenup is to prevent the division of property and assets acquired before upon divorce between both parties.

 Where Does Alimony Enter the Picture?

 It’s not uncommon for a prenuptial agreement to limit, establish or even eliminate alimony in the event of a divorce.
-Sometimes alimony will be outlined in specific clauses, with amounts correlating to actions or activities perpetrated by one of the spouses.
+Sometimes prenups outline alimony provisions in specific clauses.
+Amounts correlate to actions or activities perpetrated by one of the spouses.

-Typical examples include alimony exclusion if the party is found to have had an extramarital affair, or a tiered alimony system where the amount is determined by the length of time the spouses were married.
+Typical examples include alimony exclusion if the party has an extramarital affair.
+Or they follow a tiered alimony system where the length of the marriage determines the details.

 Are Prenuptial Agreements Valid in Georgia?